Villajoyosa is a great place to eat. I reckon you could dine well here every day for a fortnight and never visit the same restaurant twice.

 Not as pricey as El Hogar del Pescador across the road though Ca Marta is more expensive than places on the seafront in the old town.
 Different class though.
+Booking is a must in high season.
 Have a look at their online menu here

 On the beachfront

 On the seafront in the old town (Avenida Jose Maria Esquerdo).
 A traditional fish, seafood and rice restaurant.